commonsguy/cwac-provider/README.markdown

 - There is no `getUriForFile()` utility method, as not everything served by `StreamProvider` is a `File`

-- `FileProvider` has support for an additional, undocumented metadata element;
-`StreamProvider` drops support for that element

 Usage: LegacyCompatCursorWrapper
 -----
 For Google's `FileProvider`, or other `ContentProvider` implementations